A Christmas Cookaway Q&A With Jack Lucas

 HOW CHEF JACK LUCAS IS MAKING CHRISTMAS SPECIAL WITH THE CHRISTMAS COOKAWAY.

 He’s a MasterChef finalist who knows a thing or two about spreading Christmas cheer with his glorious festive food.
-We are thrilled that Jack Lucas has joined The Cookaway last year and since then, his Christmas menus have gone on to be awarded Best Christmas Recipe Box 2021, according to Good Housekeeping.
+Jack joined The Cookaway last year and since then, his Christmas menus have gone on to be awarded Best Christmas Recipe Box 2021, according to Good Housekeeping.

 CHRISTMAS COOKAWAY Q&A WITH JACK LUCAS

 We nabbed Jack in the kitchen earlier where he was busy with his elves cooking up a feast.
 If you fancy getting into the Christmas mood, grab yourself a glass of mulled wine, crank up the carols, and have a read of our chat with Jack below: